-In this image the tilting of the C1 in visualized on the digital motion x-ray.
+In this image, the tilting of the C1 is visualized on the digital motion x-ray.
 This tilted has created a visual space or a “hole,” that you can see through this patient’s cervical spine.
-That hole is not suppose to be there.
-In essence, the C1 vertebrae bone, which sits between the occiput or the base of the skull and the 2nd bone of the neck of vertebrae (C2) has moved out of place and is causing the patient’s symptoms of Head, neck, jaw and face pain.
+That hole is not supposed to be there.
+In essence, the C1 vertebrae bone, which sits between the occiput or the base of the skull and the 2nd bone of the neck of vertebrae (C2) has moved out of place and is causing the patient’s symptoms of Head, neck, jaw, and face pain.

 For more information please see our article: Digital Motion X-ray: Finding the missing cause of headaches, dizziness, and facial pain.

-At the Hauser Neck Center at Caring Medical Florida, we can utilize transcranial doppler (TCD) and extracranial doppler (ECD) ultrasound examination to assess proper blood flow during positional changes of the neck.
-Compromised blood supply traced to destruction of the cervical supporting structures and loss of cervical lordosis and cervical instability cause a wide array of symptoms.
-Dynamic transcranial doppler (TCD) and extracranial doppler (ECD) ultrasound provide documentation of any decreases in blood supply when the neck is in motion or in various positions.
+At the Hauser Neck Center at Caring Medical Florida, we can utilize transcranial doppler (TCD) and extracranial Doppler (ECD) ultrasound examination to assess proper blood flow during positional changes of the neck.
+Compromised blood supply traced to destruction of the cervical supporting structures and loss of cervical lordosis and cervical instability causes a wide array of symptoms.
+Dynamic transcranial doppler (TCD) and extracranial Doppler (ECD) ultrasound provide documentation of any decreases in blood supply when the neck is in motion or in various positions.

 Transcranial doppler (TCD) has been called the stethoscope for the brain.
-It can track moment to moment changes in blood flow to the brain, allowing us to assess the effect of interventions, such as changes in neck positioning, on brain blood flow.
-TCD can be used to monitor the brain blood flow for extended periods of time.
-Yes, we can be monitoring your brain blood flow while you walk around the office or move your neck.
+It can track moment-to-moment changes in blood flow to the brain, allowing us to assess the effect of interventions, such as changes in neck positioning, on brain blood flow.
+TCD can be used to monitor the brain’s blood flow for extended periods of time.
+Yes, we can be monitoring your brain’s blood flow while you walk around the office or move your neck.